eandrews737/PHP-Runtime-Benchmarker/README.md

 - `functions` (required array) - Array of functions.
 - `executionAmount` (int) - Amount of times to test each function.
 Defaults to 1.
-- `isAscSort` (boolean) - Whether or not to arrange the info ASC or DESC.
-Defaults to ASC.
+- `isAscSort` (boolean) - Whether or not to arrange the info in an ascending or descending order.
+Defaults to ascending.
 - `printStyle` (string) - Printing format.
 Defaults to JSON.

 See next section for more details about `printStyle`.